By Michelle Khouri, FRQNCY Media Founder & CEO

 For example, you may decide to create $2,000 sponsorship package in which 70% of the funds from each package go to support your nonprofit’s annual food drive, and the remaining 30% support the production of your podcast (which helps to build awareness of and participation in your annual food drive).

-Benefit: The brand not only gets to be called a sponsor on the podcast, but they’ll also be referred to as a wider organizational sponsor.
+Benefit: The brand not only gets to be called a sponsor on the podcast, but they can also be referred to as a wider organizational sponsor.
 This allows for multiple sponsors to engage in a very effective marketing channel that ends up being a built-in promotion for their brand, all while knowing their funds are supporting an ecosystem of their cause/programming.

 Who to pitch: FRQNCY created this sponsorship setup for groups that rely heavily on fundraising, donors, and/or sponsors.
 Make sure you present your potential sponsors with a development plan that outlines how supporting the podcast will benefit them, as they want to know you’re approaching the podcast with strategy and intention.
 (If you’re short on time, sign on with us as a full-service client so we can handle that for you.)